How to Make a Video Memoir

 Equipment

-While you can record your parent or grandparent sharing stories on a smart phone, you will quickly discover its limitations.
-Below is the equipment I recommend for a high quality Video Memoir.
+While you can record your parent or grandparent with a smart phone, you will quickly discover its limitations.
+Below is the equipment I recommend for an heirloom quality Video Memoir.

-These days it’s easy to find a great consumer video cameras online.
-As you research which one is the best fit for you, be sure to read the reviews.
-Key information to look for is how long the camera records, how long the battery lasts as well as image and sound quality.
-Plan for your interview to run 1-3 hours.
+These days it’s easy to find a great consumer video camera online.
+As you research which one fits your budget and needs, be sure to read the reviews.
+Key information to look for is recording time, battery life, as well as image and sound quality.
+Don’t forget a tripod, even if recording with a smart phone.

 While on camera microphones are getting better every day, they still leave much to be deserved.
-To avoid picking up sounds other than your parent or grandparent’s voice (ie the hum of an HVAC or a neighbor’s lawn mower), you may want to invest in a microphone.
-I use a lavelier microphone that clips to a subject’s collar.
+To avoid picking up sounds other than voice (ie the hum of an HVAC or a neighbor’s lawn mower), you may want to invest in a microphone.
+I use a lavelier microphone that clips to a person’s collar.

 Clouds move, trees sway, the earth rotates.
-The key is to control the light so film the interview in a room where natural light can be blocked by closing curtains or shades.
+The key is to control the light.
+Film the interview in a room where natural light can be blocked by closing curtains or shades.
 You can either purchase professional lights or try working with your own lamps.
-Just plan for time to make adjustments in case grandma looks a bit flat or night-stalkerish.
+Just plan for time to make adjustments in case grandma is looking a bit flat or night-stalkerish.

 The Interview